hyprstack/NodeShopy/README.md

 ### Nodejs Shopify integration module

 A more complete nodejs shopify integration app.
-Authenticate with, write to, read from, create webhooks, validate webhooks, etc.
+Authenticate with, write to, read from, shopify, or create webhooks and validate webhooks, etc.